Answers to What You Are Wondering

 30. What do you offer outside the classroom and after the program ends?

 We sponsor or co-sponsor seminars, writing conferences, readings, and other opportunities for our students and alumni.
 Some events are in the Washington/Baltimore area, but we encourage online students to attend seminars, conferences, readings, and other events where they live.
 Some courses require such activity.
 Online, we will offer regular networking and other interactions in which editors, writers, students, and alumni get together in person or online, and our graduates can take courses after they finish for half price, on a space-available basis.
 Alumni also enjoy online job postings, freelance listings, and other opportunities, and all students can engage with our job and careers office.

 31. Tell me about your summer conference.

 The MA in Writing Program and the Science Writing Program jointly offer The Hopkins Conference on Craft in the summers.
-The conference incorporates the Science Writing Residencies with intensive courses in Fiction, Nonfiction or other fields.
+The conference incorporates the Science Writing Residencies with intensive courses in Fiction, Nonfiction, or other fields.
 For instance, recent summer conferences featured Science Residencies at the same time we offered Reading New England (Maine), Reading Baltimore, and Reading Washington.
-The conference, which is optional, is open to alumni for half price.
-For more information, click here or email firstname.lastname@example.org.
+The conference is open to alumni for half price.
+For more information email email@example.com.